MassimilianoPasquini97/zbx_unifi_network/README.md

 If you done all right now it auto discover all Unifi Dream Machine, Unifi Switch and Unifi Access Point and create an host object for all of them.

+### Monitoring multiple sites

+By default, this template is configured for monitoring the `default` site.
+If you want to monitor a different site, swap `default` with the site ID from the `{$UNIFI.API.URI}` macro.
+To monitor multiple sites, create separate Zabbix hosts each with a distinct `{$UNIFI.API.URI}` macro value.
+Finding the site ID is straightforward, access your Unifi console in a browser, navigate to the site you want to monitor, and look for the site ID on the URL.

 ## Contribute

 This template is on early stage and can bee improved supporting other Unifi devices.
 Feel free to fork and submit pull request. 🙏🏻